-The weak-measurement formalism is general in that it is obviously not restricted to any particular subsystem or observable.
+The weak measurement formalism is general in that it is obviously not restricted to any particular subsystem or observable.
 It can be used to model the measurement of arbitrary light or matter subsystem observables.
-However, a generic feature of weak-measurements in QED is that a gauge must be selected relative to which the subsystem that the pointer couples is defined.
+However, a generic feature of weak measurements in QED is that a gauge must be selected relative to which the subsystem that the pointer couples is defined.
 Each gauge then provides a description of a different physical measurement process.
-Furthermore, since the system-pointer coupling is by assumption controllable, it is modelled via an explicitly time-dependent coupling, and so the considerations of Sec.~\ref{nonadiabatic} apply.
-Specifically, the assumption that the system-pointer coupling is time-dependent is not a gauge-invariant assumption.
+Furthermore, since the system-pointer coupling is by assumption controllable, it is modelled via an explicitly time-dependent coupling, and so the considerations of Sec.~V~D of the main text apply.
+Specifically, the assumption that the system-pointer coupling is time-dependent is not a gauge invariant assumption.
 Distinct models resulting when this assumptions is made in distinct gauges describe different experimental protocols and will yield different predictions even for the pointer's measurement of the same physical observable.
 We end by remarking that the extension of the simple framework presented in this section to ultrastrong-coupling regimes and specific experimental contexts warrants further study.